8bit-pixies/barel/README.md

 **Markov Decision Process**

 If we extend the ideas from vowpal wabbit to MDPs, then perhaps the policy should be trained on a trajectory basis rather than each individual state.
 This becomes more apparent if the policy leverages GRUs (n.b.
-I know that with the correct representation you don't need whole trajectories to train GRU-style models).
+I know that with the correct representation you don't need whole trajectories to train GRU-style models - this is a future item).

 ```py
 from barel import policy